 Misr Al Khair Award for Leadership in Charitable and Sustainable Development Giving

-Fourth session 2022: climate work
+Fourth session 2022: Climate action

 Cycle Period